lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

     SF-PF      2
     SG-PF      1

-Ultimately the best way to deal with this seems to be to remove the secondary position altogether, as it is inconsistent whether a player has more then one listed position.
+Ultimately the best way to deal with this problem above seems to be to remove the secondary position altogether, as it is inconsistent whether a player has more then one listed position.
 For the purposes of the modelling in this exercise, let's try to isolate the 5 positions, and assume each player mostly plays their primary position.

 ```python